websanco/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/backing-up-elasticsearch.md

 [Elasticsearch replicas](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/index-modules.html#index-modules-settings) protect against a node going down, but they won't help you with a catastrophic failure.
 Only good backup practices can help you then.

 One good occasion to back up and test restoring your Elasticsearch indexes is before you [upgrade](./upgrading-search-for-liferay-73.md).
-In fact, the snapshot [search tuning indexes](#backing-up-and-restoring-search-tuning-indexes) can be used to reindex your previous Synonym Sets and Result Rankings when you set up a new Elasticsearch server.
+In fact, taking a [snapshot of your app-specific indexes (like Liferay's Search Tuning indexes)](#backing-up-and-restoring-indexes-used-for-primary-storage) is essential if your data is stored only in the search index.
+The snapshot can be used to reindex your previous data (e.g., Synonym Sets and Result Rankings) when you set up a new Elasticsearch server.
 Make sure to read the Elasticsearch documentation on [snapshot and restore version compatibility](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/snapshot-restore.html#snapshot-restore-version-compatibility) before attempting this approach.

 ```tip::
    It's convenient to create and manage snapshots via the `Kibana 7.x UI <https://www.elastic.co/guide/en/kibana/7.x/snapshot-repositories.html>`__.